moznion/go-json-ice/README.md

 ## Restrictions / Known issues

+- it cannot marshal `interface{}` values
+  - because it doesn't use reflection so it cannot resolve the actual type dynamically
+  - in other words, the target type has to be resolvable as statically
 - it cannot marshal `named type` and `type alias` types automatically
   - if you would like to marshal such them, please implement `json.Marshaler` on the type as like as the above FAQ answer.